-According to the Centers for Disease Control and Prevention (CDC), 48 million people in the U.S. have trouble hearing with one or both ears.
-Some hearing loss can be degenerative as we age; however, noise exposure throughout your lifetime is one of the biggest causes of permanent hearing loss.
-This is called noise-induced hearing loss.
+According to the CDC, 48 million people in the U.S. have trouble hearing with one or both ears.
+Some hearing loss come on as we age.
+Noise exposure in your life is one of the biggest causes of permanent hearing loss.
+This is what we call noise-induced hearing loss.
 Inside your ears are tiny fibers called cilia.
 These fibers help you hear.
-Once the cilia are damaged by noise, they cannot be repaired.
-There are a few simple ways to protect this vital sense and avoid hearing damage.
+Once noise damages the cilia, you cannot fix them.
+There are a few simple ways to protect your hearing and avoid hearing loss.

 1. Get your hearing tested

-Hearing tests are performed by an audiologist.
+Audiologists can perform a hearing test.
 Audiologists are health care professionals who diagnose and treat hearing and balance problems.
 According to Johns Hopkins, most adults have never had a baseline hearing test.
-Knowing your baseline gives your audiologist something they can compare to future results, allowing them to monitor any hearing loss.
-You’ll find out if you have current damage and access to the resources to help protect against future damage.
+Knowing your baseline gives your audiologist something they can compare to future results.
+This allows them to check for any hearing loss.
+You’ll find out if you have current damage.
+You can access to the resources to help protect against future damage.

 2. Avoid loud noises when possible

 How do you know what kind of noise will hurt your hearing, so you know what to avoid?
-First we need to know just how loud noises are.
-Decibels (dB) are the unit of measurement for the intensity of a sound wave when compared with a given level on a logarithmic scale.
-More simply put, the higher the decibel level, the louder the noise.
+First we need to know how loud certain noises are.
+Decibels (dB) measure the intensity of a sound wave when compared with a given level.
+The higher the decibel level, the louder the noise.

 - 0dB – the quietest sound a healthy human ear can hear